-- xiv.
-The auditor may examine the arrangements which have been put in place to deal with any implications for the transfer of assets from the government with regard to state and local laws, to find if there are any gaps and shortcomings on the part of the state and also the resultant impact may be assessed. - xv.
-The auditor may arrive at a list of residual issues of a privatisation activity, both expected and unexpected by the State.
-The auditor may assess and enquire if the Government has established required mechanisms to address those issues and if there are any lacunae or gaps, resultant impact; and gather appropriate evidence to the effect. - xvi.
-The extent to which established timelines for the process were met may be ascertained and the auditor may compare the timelines with the previous privatisation processes, if any, to comment upon the practicality of the established timelines; auditor may also see whether the costs of privatisation did not exceed reasonable levels; - xvii.
+- xviii.
+The auditor may examine the arrangements that have been put in place to deal with any implications for the transfer of assets from the government with regard to state and local laws, find if there are any gaps and shortcomings on the part of the state and may, then assess resultant impact. - xix.
+The auditor may, as far as possible, arrive at a complete and comprehensive list of residual issues of a privatisation activity, both expected and unexpected by the state.
+The auditor may assess and enquire if the Government has established required mechanisms to address those issues and, if there are any lacunae or gaps, may appraise resultant impact; and gather appropriate evidence to the effect. - xx.
+The extent to which established timelines for the process were met may be ascertained and the auditor may compare the timelines with the previous privatisation processes, if any, to comment upon the practicality of the established timelines; auditor may also see whether the costs of privatisation did not exceed reasonable levels;

+- xxi.
 The auditor may investigate allegations of improper practice and establish whether there were any lapses in procedures.
-On the basis of evidence gathered, the auditor may assess the extent to which such lapses have adversely affected the achievement of intended objectives of privatisation; - xviii.
-The auditor may assess the extent to which the government has correctly and timely and fully informed parliament about the privatisation, in all stages. - xix.
-The auditor may assess the extent to which the long-term goals of privatisation have been achieved, by way of comparing the intended privatisation objectives, mentioned in the business case documents and the realised benefits. - 52) In case of examination of technical reports prepared by government/SOE through a third-party on technical subject matters such as valuation of the assets of the SOE, the auditor may devise a methodology to place reliance on the contents of such reports to be adopted as evidence.
-This methodology may include the assessment of the selection process of the third party, scope of work, competence and capability of the team that worked on the project, their independence etc. The methodology may include a test-check of the technical reports of third-parties to assess their accuracy and neutrality.
+On the basis of evidence gathered, the auditor may assess the extent to which such lapses have adversely affected the achievement of intended objectives of privatisation; - xxii.
+The auditor may assess the extent to which the government has correctly and timely and fully informed parliament about the privatisation, in all stages; - xxiii.
+The auditor may assess the extent to which the long-term goals of privatisation have been achieved, by way of comparing the intended privatisation objectives, mentioned in the business case documents and the realised benefits. - 59) In case of examination of technical reports prepared by government/SOE through a third party on technical subject matters such as valuation of the assets of the SOE, the auditor may devise a methodology to place reliance on the contents of such reports to be adopted as evidence.
+This methodology may involve the assessment of the selection process of the third party, scope of work, competence and capability of the team that worked on the project, their independence etc. The methodology may include a test-check of the technical reports of third parties to assess their accuracy and neutrality.
 The auditor may engage independent experts to assess the technical reports on a test-check basis.
-If, as a result of such checks, reliance is placed on the contents of such reports, the fact of reliance may be suitably disclosed.

-53) Communication is essential in the analytical process because the auditor has to consider the context and all relevant arguments, and different perspectives before the audit conclusions can be finally drawn.
-For this reason, the auditor needs to maintain an effective and proper communication with the audited entity and relevant stakeholders.
-(ISSAI 300 (29))
+If, as a result of such checks, reliance is placed on the contents of such reports, the fact of reliance may be suitably disclosed. - 60) Communication is essential in the analytical process because the auditor has to consider the context and all relevant arguments, and different perspectives before the audit conclusions can be finally drawn.
+For this reason, the auditor needs to maintain an effective and proper communication with the audited entity and relevant stakeholders (ISSAI 300 (29)).